thtskaran/sanskritayam/README.md

 samskritayam = <class_name>()
 ```

-For detailed documentation on the Sanskritayam language, including its syntax, keywords, and features, please refer to the [docs](docs/) directory.

-To learn how to write code in Sanskritayam, check out the [usage guide](docs/usage.md).
+To learn how to write code in Sanskritayam, check out the [usage guide](docs/docs.md).

 ## Examples